AmethFio/OpenMarcieManual/README.md

 ## Legal

-ClimSim uses the Apache 2.0 license for code found on the associated GitHub repo and the Creative Commons Attribution 4.0 license for data hosted on HuggingFace.
+OpenMARCIE uses the Apache 2.0 license for code found on the associated GitHub repo and the Creative Commons Attribution 4.0 license for data hosted on HuggingFace.
 The [LICENSE file](https://github.com/HymalaiDFKI/OpenMarcie/blob/main/LICENSE) for the repo can be found in the top-level directory.